31 Different Types of Clamps & Their Uses – Which is Right for You?

 A screw clamp is similar to a power clamp.
 It offers a lot of strength and stability, but it opens and closes in one motion.
 The clamp includes a thread and handles that need to be screwed, hence its name.

 24. Sheet Metal Clamp

-The sheet metal clamp is like the locking clamp, but it is designed for sheet metal specifically.
-The clamping mechanism is much wider, making it perfect for wide but flexible material like sheet metal.
-This unique design makes it useful for welding specifically.
+The sheet metal clamp is like the locking clamp, but it is designed for sheet metal.
+The clamping mechanism is much wider, making it perfect for broad but flexible materials like sheet metal.
+This unique design makes it useful for welding.

 25. Speed Clamp